1 or 2?

 Do I need to be worried about worms and parasites?

 Yes!
 Google Famacha Scoring in Goats.
 Learn how to score a goat, and look for signs of barberpole infestation.
-If your goat is acting off, not wanting to eat, has a dry, rough coat, and/or dark colored scours, you probably need to get a fecal sample to your vet so you know what you are dealing with.
+However, their are many other types of worms and parasites that can affect your goats.
+If your goat is acting off, not wanting to eat, has a dry, rough coat, and/or dark colored scours, you probably need to get a fecal sample to your vet so you know what kind of worms/parasites you are dealing with & then you can medicate accordingly.
+You can also send samples through the mail.

 How do I know if my goat has kidney stones?

 Wethers are the most prone to urinary calculi, but does and bucks are also susceptible.
 It is almost always the result of an improper diet.
 Their diet needs to have a calcium to phosphorus ratio of 2:1.
+In other words, everything they consume, hay, grain even treats.
 The goat will be restless, is usually "hunched-up" and will be straining to urinate.
 If you examine the area where he urinates, you may see a bunch of dried crystal-like substances sticking to their hair.
+If you have pet wethers, please educate yourself about urinary calculli and consider keeping ammonium chloride on hand for emergencies.

 Can I keep a buck and doe together?